Funding & Positioning

 Data sources

-MarketTrace funding analytics combine three inputs: Binance's public funding-rate history, the per-asset snapshot daemon, and the tracked-asset roster.
+MarketTrace funding analytics combine three inputs: Binance's public funding-rate history, the per-asset snapshot service, and the tracked-asset roster.

 Percentile rank: how it's computed